gogodjzhu/gogoscrapy/README.md

-> An easy using web scrapy tool write by golang.
+> An easy using web scrapy tool written by golang.

 This project follow the design of [https://github.com/code4craft/webmagic](https://github.com/code4craft/webmagic).
 The architecture of `gogoscrapy` is just the same as `webmagic`.